MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 To start we will use the complete Getting started example found here: [Java](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android) or [Kotlin](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android-Kotlin)

-We will work with changing the implementation of the `NavigationFragment` and the `RouteLegFragment`.
+You will work with changing the implementation of the `NavigationFragment` and the `RouteLegFragment`.

 An example of the view XML file for the `NavigationFragment` this guide will use can be found here: [Navigation view](https://github.com/MapsPeople/MapsIndoors-Getting-Started-Android/blob/advanced_directions/app/src/main/res/layout/fragment_navigation_list_dialog.xml)